AnaisAguiar1/Eutech/task_2/README.md

 <br>

-Then if we try to connect with another ip address machines that are not allowed, are actually rejected we are not going to be able to connect.
+Then if we try to connect with another ip address machines that are not allowed, we can see that they are actually rejected and we are not going to be able to connect.

 Below you will see an example.
 We tried to connect with an ubuntu machine using the ip **192.168.43.209**, you will see it was rejected, we couldn't connect to the server.